 - Horse – Readiness for all employments for king and country

 - Lamb – Gentleness and patience under suffering.
-A lamb carrying a staff or banner with a cross is a paschal lamb which represents faith, innocence, bravery, gentleness, purity and a resolute spirit
+A lamb carrying a staff or banner with a cross is a paschal lamb that represents faith, innocence, bravery, gentleness, purity, and a resolute spirit

 - Leopard – Valiant and hardy warrior who enterprises hazardous things by force and courage